bhozz01/IdiotBox/README.md

 -----HOW TO INITIALIZE IDIOTBOX ON PUBLIC SERVERS:-----

-There are a lot of methods out there for loading .lua scripts on servers that don't have 'sv_allowcslua' enabled.
+There are a lot of methods out there for loading Lua scripts on servers that don't have 'sv_allowcslua' enabled.
 Some of these methods can change from time to time, as they get patched and replaced by others;

 My method of choice is using a loader named 'external.dll' (message me on Discord at 'phizz0777' and I will send it to you).
 To use it, follow these steps:
 1. Create a folder in 'C:\Documents' named 'external' (other names won't work);
-2. Drag 'IdiotBox_latest.lua' or any other .lua script of your choice in said folder;
+2. Drag 'IdiotBox_latest.lua' or any other Lua script of your choice in said folder;
 3. Open Garry's Mod in the default version of the game (make sure you are NOT in any beta branch, such as x86-64/ chromium/ dev/ prerelease), as the modules (located in the 'bin' folder) are ONLY COMPATIBLE with the DEFAULT VERSION of the game;
 4. Inject 'external.dll' into Garry's Mod (with an injector of your choice);
 5. Join a multiplayer game/ public server;